 Africa has been “fed” for many years now with well-meaning development aid offered by governments and charities, a practice often criticized for undermining efforts to foster entrepreneurship and self-sufficiency.
 To your mind, which kind of actions or support from international organizations would be the most useful to help African communities to benefit from tourism as a source of income and a means of wildlife and nature conservation?

-What we need is fair trade and where it is charity, it should be designed to make us self-reliant economies not aid or charities that are designed to make us more dependent.
+What we need is fair trade and where it is a charity, it should be designed to make us self-reliant economies, not aid or charities that are designed to make us more dependent.
 Our people must be trained to have the required skills and also make it possible for them to have the markets to sell their products.
 Tourism, if managed properly, can make this possible.

-We should link local production to the tourism market so that tourists will buy, eat and drink what is local.
+We should link-local production to the tourism market so that tourists will buy, eat and drink what is local.

 How important is a destination’s sustainability performance nowadays for its competitiveness?

 We need to translate who we are, what we want and the better future we need from tourism into simple attractive messages that make our destinations unique.
 For example, The Gambia is the people, their cultures and the environment.

 We need to be honest with what we present –for example if The Gambia is branded as the “Smiling Coast” the smiles must not be plastic.
 A real smile means better working conditions for workers; doing something to deal with the negative impacts and so on.
 Nowadays, with social media, nothing is hidden anymore.